Public Safety Staff

 For seven years, Hill has served on the executive committee of the Campus Security Directors Association of the Delaware Valley.
 He is also a member of the International Association of Campus Law Enforcement Administrators and the Northeast Colleges and Universities Security Association.

 Hill grew up in Delaware County and knows the Swarthmore campus well.
 He is a strong proponent of exercise, enjoys running, and is an avid photographer.
-Hill is married to Alisa Giardinelli, the College's director of web and media communications, and they have a young daughter, Veronica.
+Hill is married to Alisa Giardinelli, the College's director of web and media communications.

 Samuel Smemo, Associate Director for Operations